 It was the Stones’ 1972 Exile on Main Street tour, when the band was at its height.
 During that tour, they typically opened with Brown Sugar, thenrocked through Gimme Shelter, You Can’t Always Get What You Want, Jumpin’ Jack Flash, Street Fighting Man and ended Mayor with Satisfaction.

-Fifteen thousand fans were waiting for them in Boston on July 18, 1972, but Richards and Jagger scuffled with a photographer in Warwick.
+Fifteen thousand fans waited for them in Boston on July 18, 1972, but Richards and Jagger scuffled with a photographer in Warwick.
 They had flown into T.F.
 Green Airport because fog shut down Logan.
 The Rhode Island State Police took them into custody just before they had to leave for their Boston concert.

 Mayor White probably didn’t know who the Rolling Stones were, but he got on the phone and called Rhode Island officials, telling them a riot could break out at Boston Garden if they didn’t play.